ookamiinc/Sporticon/documentation/contributing.md

 # Contributing to Sporticon Design
 ## Understanding the structure
-Sporticon icons are all originally designed in Adobe Illustrator with defined guides to help create consistent icons across the family.Once the design is made, a command tool will help you test and automatically export the design to many accessible formats, saving a lot of time and mistakes.
+Sporticon icons are all originally designed in Adobe Illustrator with defined guides to help create consistent icons across the family.
+Once the design is made, a command tool will help you test and automatically export the design to many accessible formats, saving a lot of time and mistakes.

 The icon themselves are stored in `src/`, including 2 types of directory such as `src/design` containing all original design files, and `src/export` containing all automatically exported design files in many accessible formats, created from `src/design`.